ACT Program Overview and Requirements

 Prepares students for ethical practice, use of supervision, professional obligations, testing, and job-seeking.
 (Elective)

 Generally, students can choose from Saturday courses on Camden or Newark campuses, and Friday classes on the New Brunswick campus.
-Classes will meet from 9 a.m. to 4 p.m., between four and five times during the semester, with additional online content to complete the required contact hours.
+Classes will meet from 9 a.m. to 4 p.m., four times during the semester, with additional online content to complete the required contact hours.

 Click on a link below to view the Curriculum at a Glance for: